-As at December 31, 2020, Cominar had a secured credit facility of up to \$172.8 million maturing in September 2023.
-This credit facility bears interest at the prime rate plus 70 basis points or at the bankers acceptance rate plus 170 basis points and provides for quarterly payments of \$1.8 million.
-As at December 31, 2020, this credit facility was secured by Investment Properties with a book value of \$287.6 million.
-This facility contains certain restrictive covenants with which Cominar was in compliance as at December 31, 2020 and December 31, 2019.
-As at December 31, 2020, the credit facility was fully drawn.
+As at December 31, 2021, Cominar had a non-revolving secured credit facility of \$167.4 million maturing in September 2023.
+This credit facility bears interest at the prime rate plus 150 basis points or at the bankers' acceptance rate plus 250 basis points and have quarterly principal repayments of \$1.8 million.
+As at December 31,

+2021, this credit facility was secured by immovable hypothecs on investment properties with a book value of \$295.8 million.
+This credit facility contains certain restrictive covenants, with which Cominar was in compliance as at December 31, 2021.
+As at December 31, 2021, this secured credit facility was fully used.

-As at December 31, 2020, Cominar had a secured credit facility of up to \$120.0 million maturing in September 2022.
-This credit facility bears interest at the prime rate plus 250 basis points or at the bankers acceptance rate plus 350 basis points.
-As at December 31, 2020, this credit facility was secured by Investment Properties with a book value of \$201.8 million.
-This facility contains certain restrictive covenants with which Cominar was in compliance as at December 31, 2020.
-As at December 31, 2020, the credit facility was fully drawn.
+As at December 31, 2021, Cominar had a non-revolving secured credit facility of \$120.0 million maturing in September 2022.
+This credit facility bears interest at the prime rate plus 150 basis points or at the bankers' acceptance rate plus 250 basis points.
+As at December 31, 2021, this credit facility was secured by immovable hypothecs on investment properties with a book value of \$180.9 million.
+This credit facility contains certain restrictive covenants, with which Cominar was in compliance as at December 31, 2021.
+As at December 31, 2021, this secured credit facility was fully used.